Bamrock/BCNN/README.md

 # BCNN
 Here we present the codes of BCNN.

-This repository includes: source codes of pre-trainng, finetune and data samples.
+This repository includes: source codes of pre-trainng, finetune, prediction, visualization and data samples.
 This package is still under development, as more features will be included gradually.

 ## Requirements and Setup
 Python version >= 3.6